Americans Rally for Religious Freedom

 The Register is a service of EWTN.

 While the crowd was dotted with priests in collars and sisters in religious habits, the gathering was decidedly nondenominational.
-The Rev. Johnny Hunter, for example, a Protestant minister and prominent pro-family leader from Lafayette, N.C., said he had come to Washington for the event because “an earthly ruler has decided that religious groups are to obey him and not God.”
+Rev. Johnny Hunter, for example, a Protestant minister and prominent pro-family leader from Lafayette, N.C., said he had come to Washington for the event because “an earthly ruler has decided that religious groups are to obey him and not God.”

 Although the assembly occasionally rang out with the chant of “We will not comply!
 We will not comply!” the crowd was good-natured and laughed appreciatively and clapped when Parker joked from the stage, “No more than my automobile insurance should cover your tune up should I have to cover your sex life.”